HeadBodyScript/gravestone-dungeons.github.io/README.md

 * FIX: Local player counter.
 If the counter = 0, the boss will reset
 - [x] Boss would run functions (ticks) without the boss being active
 * now only ticks boss functions if the boss fight is active
+- [ ] Set adventuremode, only if boss isn't defeated (marker.boss is in a 200 block radius)

 ### STAT
 - [x] Item stats would re-apply on everyones main hand when a player would hold an item that didn't have stats prior